grafana/k6-benchmarks/README.md

 ulimit -n 250000
 ```

 For quick testing, you can paste these commands in the root terminal window.
-To make these changes permanent you will have to change configuration files in your distribution.
+To make these changes permanent, refer to the instructions of your Linux distribution.

 ### Hardware considerations

 #### Network
-Network throughput of the machine is an important consideration when running large testruns.
+Network throughput of the machine is an important consideration when running large tests.
 Many AWS EC2 machines come with 1Gbit/s connection which may limit the amount of load k6 can generate.

 When running the test, you can use `iftop` in the terminal to view in real time the amount of network traffic generated.
 If the traffic is constant at 1Gbit/s, your test is probably limited by the network card.
 Consider upgrading to a different EC2 instance.

+FIXME: better screenshot.
 ![image](https://user-images.githubusercontent.com/442646/80501039-3e6e1b80-896f-11ea-9fa3-3d97a4a08ffd.png)

 In my tests the m5.4xlarge instance is capped at about 1Gbit/s network throughput on average.
 Amazon claims that it can do "up to 10Gbit/s", but that number is not guaranteed.